How to avoid and prevent phishing

 But they all have one thing in common: The scammer wants to build trust with you in order to access your personal information—things like usernames, passwords, bank account numbers, and credit card numbers.

 A common smishing text message might seem like it’s from your bank.
-And the text could include a link or phone number you may be instructed to log on to or call in, and where some scammers are trying to collect your information.
+The text could include a link or phone number you may be instructed to log on to or call in, and this is where the scammers attempt to collect your information.
 If you were to share your information, the scammer would have access to your account.
-Links could also contain software - commonly referred to as malware - that gives fraudsters access to your device.
+Links in the text message could also contain malicious software - commonly referred to as malware - that gives fraudsters access to your device.

-The Federal Communications Commission gives five tips to avoid smishing:
+The Federal Communications Commission gives 5 tips to avoid smishing:

 - Don’t respond, even if the message says you can “text STOP” to end messages.